NickChubb/chatbot/README.md

 ### Using a database as a Query-Answer Cache to decrease OpenAI API calls:

 I decided to use Supabase as my PostreSQL provider, since I am familiar with it from another project.
 I briefly considered working with a NoSQL database such as MongoDB (which I have worked with before), but I figured that since it was such a simple lookup key -> value lookup table, a simple SQL database would suffice.

+### How to persist data?
+What sort of user authentication?

+When a message is sent on the front-end through the text popup, if the client (browser) does not have a `nickchubb-ca-userId` object in LocalStorage saved, a new UUIDv4 is generated, which corresponds to the userId in the backend `users` database.
+This is used for security to keep a log of all calls to the backend and to prevent users from spamming too much; it allows me to implement a rate limiter.

+The chat array is also saved in LocalStorage to allow quick persistence.

 ## Errors